DXHeat.com is online

-Over last 8 month I was digging deep into Web Development.
-The result went yesterday public – DXHeat.com.
-Instead of building just “another” Web DX Cluster, I tried to build something innovative with new, unique features.
-Best is to check it out by yourself!
+Over the last 8 months, I was digging deep into Web Development.
+The result went yesterday public, DXHeat.com.
+Instead of building just another Web DX Cluster, I tried to build something innovative with new, unique features.
+The best is to check it out by yourself!

-Within the first 48 hours the site received more than 3000 visitors.
-DXHeat.com was featured on a couple of blogs and I was retweeted almost a 100 times!
+Within the first 48 hours, the site received more than 3000 visitors.
+DXHeat.com was featured on a couple of blogs and I was retweeted almost 100 times!
 So I’m very happy how well DXHeat.com was received in the Amateur Radio community.
-In the last minute before the public launch I added an easy accessible feedback form.
+At the last minute before the public launch, I added an easily accessible feedback form.
 I’m glad I did!
-I received more than 20 comments with valuable feedback – reporting small bugs and requesting new features.
+I received more than 20 comments with valuable feedback, reporting small bugs and requesting new features.

 So let me quote the most important (unique) features of DXHeat.com:

 - Graphical representation of band activity vs continents

 - DX Analytics with plenty of diagrams for all callsigns spotted since 2001

 - Responsive Design, looks good on phone, tables, and Desktops

 - Spots are pushed in realtime into the browser